Lamborghini Revuelto

 The Lamborghini Revuelto (/es/) is a mid-engine plug-in hybrid sports car produced by the Italian automobile manufacturer Lamborghini.
 It was officially unveiled on 29 March 2023 as a successor to the Aventador.
-The Revuelto’s namesake is a Spanish fighting bull that fought in the arena of Barcelona in the 1880s.
+The Revuelto's namesake is a Spanish fighting bull that fought in the arena of Barcelona in the 1880s.

-As of July 2023, the Revuelto has gone into full production, with the first units having been delivered in the last quarter of 2023.
+By July 2023, the Revuelto had entered full production, with the first units being delivered in the last quarter of 2023.